Iona National Park Angola, Africa

 This special ecosystem has high endemism, with many reptiles, plant, and bird species occurring only in this eco-region.
 Key terrestrial faunal species include the South African oryx, springbuck, Hartmann’s zebra, ostrich, cheetah, leopard, and brown hyena, although the latter three predators are found in fairly low numbers.

-Iona is recognized as an ‘Important Bird Area’ with at least 150 species recorded.
-The Kaokoveld Desert and the Namib desert (covering the largest area of the park) are recognized as “globally remarkable” in terms of their biological diversity and are mentioned by WWF and by IUCN as centers of floral endemism.
+Iona is recognized as an “Important Bird Area” with at least 150 species recorded.
+The Kaokoveld Desert and the Namib desert (covering the largest area of the park) are recognized as “globally remarkable” in terms of their biological diversity and are mentioned by World Wide Fund for Nature (WWF) and by International Union for Conservation of Nature (IUCN) as centers of floral endemism.

 - Human-wildlife conflicts over land and water access